ADGEfficiency/dsr-rl/PITCHME.md

 - when time to solve is irrelevant (i.e. a board game)

 ---
+### Recap

+How does reinforcement learning break iid?

+What is the credit assignment problem?

+An MDP is composed of two objects & three signals - what are they?

+What is off-policy learning?

+Why do we discount future rewards?

+---
 ## three <a id="section-three"></a>
 ### <span style="color:#66ff66">value functions</span>
 ### Bellman Equation